YangPhy/YangPhy.github.io/_pages/presentations.md

 ---

 ## Seminars and colloquium
+1. *Precision physics at the future muon colliders*
+Theory Colloquium, DESY, Germany, May 2025
 1. *Probe the Yukawa interactions of the 2nd generation fermions at high-energy colliders*
 TDLI/INPAC Joint Theory Seminar, Shanghai Jiao Tong University, July 2024
 2. *Physics opportunities and challenges at future multi-TeV lepton colliders*